Welcome to the SaveTheBarclayGrounds.org website!

 Help Save The Barclay Grounds

-If every resident of the Borough contributed $7 we could pay off this loan today.
+Did you know that if every resident of the Borough contributed $7 we could pay off this loan today?
 Will you help to preserve this beautiful and historic open space in the Borough of West Chester?

 Donate (and be recognized)